xyderos/design-patterns-cpp/readme.md

 * Use with a builder, the builders can build various leaves

+* Chain of responsibility is used in conjunction with composite often, when a component gets a request, it passes it thorugh the chain

+* Implement leaf nodes as flyweights to save up memory

 * Can also implement leaves as as flyweights to reduce ram usage

 * Use prototype to clone, avoid the extra overhead of re constructing